mgarutti/tui-qa-challenge/README.md

-# Q&A Code Assessment
+# QA Code Assessment

 Thanks for joining us today and many thanks for your time.

-This repository contains a simple web application that includes a login form and a protected page that lists products read from a downstream service.
-The purpose of this assessment is to identify any flaws or security concerns and describe test cases for this software.
+Contained within this repository is a basic web application.
+This application features a login form and a secure page that displays a list of products, which are retrieved from a downstream service.
+The primary objective of this assessment is:

+- Bug Identification: Your first task is to scrutinize the project and uncover any existing bugs or security vulnerabilities.
+- Test Automation: Following this, you are required to develop automated tests for the software.

 ## Getting Started